Theme

 Key Questions

-These are some research questions the conference aims to address:
+These were some research questions the conference aimed to address:

 • Causal relationships: How does social policy support social welfare in the MENA region?
 Does it lead to any adverse outcomes?